 A: For the Istanbul trip I predominately used a 50 mm lens.
 It is a great focal length for me.
 When travelling light it covers most bases.
 The second lens I took was a 21 mm lens, which stayed almost the entire holiday in the hotel room safe, except to the visit to the mosques.
 For certain, some scenes unravel in front of you and you initially think “Oh no, I have the wrong lens for this!”
 But you can usually turn this to your advantage and make something different, something creative.

 The choice of the Monochrom is an easy answer — it is the camera I use almost exclusively for anything.
 The opportunity to use it in this fabulous city bathed in strong sunlight with all the mysterious shadows this creates was a great experience.
 The high contrast scenes allowed me time to really get to know the intricacies of the exposure metering.
-You may only have > O < in the viewfinder, but this is enough.
+You may only have > O

 The key characteristic of the Monochrom is also another example of me keeping it simple.
 The choice of a colour or B&W photograph is removed.
 One less thing to have to decide, which for my way of working this is a true advantage.